NetApp/trident/docs/docker/use/backends/ontap_options.rst

 * ``fileSystemType`` - sets the file system used to format iSCSI volumes.
 The default is ``ext4``.
 Valid values are ``ext3``, ``ext4``, and ``xfs``.

 Using these options during the docker volume create operation is super simple, just provide the option and the value using the ``-o`` operator during the CLI operation.
-These override any equivalent vales from the JSON configuration file.
+These override any equivalent values from the JSON configuration file.

 .. code-block:: bash